Guatemala to Honduras! Not.

 I woke up to a sunny day and a beautiful view of the river from my room.
 The sun was out and the intense humidity was already uncomfortable when I went to load the bike.
 I'd intended to go to the Mayan ruins of Tikal, but after the long previous day in the intense heat I decided I'd had enough of humidity and rain.
 Tropical storm Nate was already dumping on the region and none of my gear, clothes or shoes have been dry for weeks.

 The little devil on one shoulder kept saying "Awesome, go ahead!" and a little angel on the other kept saying "This might not end well".
-I fired up the bike and continued on.
+I listened to the little devil, fired up the bike and continued on.

 The road was in good condition considering, and I was really enjoying the twists and turns and spectacular views.
 I passed through a few small villages and saw evidence of major rains, with piles of rocks partially obstructing the road, banana trees having slid down in mud piles, water and mud running across the road and more.